-RT1 Notes as described in section E.1.3.2 were issued by the Company during 2018.
-These are classified as preference shares and qualify as Tier 1 restricted capital in the Solvency II Own Funds.
-There have been no other issuance/redemptions of qualifying capital instruments during 2018.
+The £200m subordinated notes were reset on 9 December 2019 with interest being set at 0.5102% plus 120 bps.
+There have been no other issuance/redemptions of qualifying capital instruments during 2019.
 Other movements in the total value of capital instruments relate to changes in the foreign exchange rates and the risk-free rates used for the Solvency II valuation of subordinated debt.